Introduction to Baking/Validating¶

 The Notion of Rolls¶

-To setup a baker, you need to understand a few things and terms on Dune.
-The first one is about stake: to be able to bake, you will need to have rolls: 10,000 DUN equal one roll.
+To setup a baker, you need to understand a few things and terms about Dune Network.
+The first one is about stake: to be able to bake, you should have rolls: 10,000 DUN equal one roll.
 The number of blocks you’ll bake and the number of endorsements you’ll make is proportional to the number of rolls you have.

 In order to determine future baking rights, the blockchain regularly takes snapshots of all roll owners.
-More precisely, at each cycle N, some snapshots are taken of different staking balances.
+More precisely, at each cycle N, snapshots of accounts’ staking balances are taken.
 At cycle N+2, one of these snapshots is randomly selected and used to determine baking rights for (future) cycle N+7.
 That is: who will bake (resp. endorse) at each level and with which priority for cycle N+7.

 Declaring Your Address as a Baker¶